vis-kid/octopress_drafts_previewer/source/_posts/2015-09-15-Neat-Bascis.markdown

   background-color: Olive
 ```

 I enrourage you to play around with this example via the provided codepen and get a feel for it.
-There is no magic there, but if you need a bit more time to wrap your head around, mess a bit with the arguments of the omega and I have no doubt it will become crystal clear to you in no time.
+There is no magic here, but if you need a bit more time to wrap your head around, mess a bit with the arguments of the omega and I have no doubt it will become crystal clear to you in no time.

 [codepen example](http://codepen.io/vis-kid/pen/NGNoXB)

 ### Attention!
-Last words of wisdom: In some cases in seems to matter in which order you supply the **span-columns** and **omega** mixins to the elements.
+Last words of wisdom: In some cases it seems to matter in which order you supply the **span-columns** and **omega** mixins to the elements.
 My advice is to always use **span-columns** first to avoid unexpected behaviour.